 - In the UK, it may impact any means tested benefits that the borrower may be entitled to.

 - It’s far more expensive than selling the property to release equity

 - Equity Release as a retirement option

 Equity Release as a retirement option

 Increasingly, equity release is being considered as part of retirement planning for clients, as people look for ways of improving their income in retirement.
 Using what is often their biggest financial asset, bricks and mortar, can prove to be an appropriate solution.
-We at EP Wealth Management Ltd are not authorised for equity release but we have access to authorised equity release advisers who can guide you through this process.
+We at EP Wealth Management Ltd are authorised for equity release and proud to be active members of the Equity Release Council.
 Dependant upon the adviser referred to a fee may be payable for equity release advice.